Bird flu costs pile up as outbreak enters second year

 In 2015, about 50 million chickens and turkeys were slaughtered on more than 200 farms in 15 states.

 That previous outbreak remains the most expensive animal health disaster in U.S. history.
 The federal government spent nearly $1 billion to deal with infected birds, clean up barns and compensate farmers.
-It cost the industry roughly $3 billion as farmers incurred additional costs and lost money when they didn’t have any birds on their farms.
+It cost the industry roughly $3 billion as farmers incurred additional costs and lost money when they didn't have any birds.

 Egg prices shot up to $4.82 a dozen in January from $1.93 a year earlier, according to the latest government figures.
-That spike prompted calls for a price-gouging investigation although the industry maintains that the combination of bird flu and significantly higher feed, fuel and labor costs is what’s driving prices so high.
+That prompted calls for a price-gouging investigation, though the industry maintains that the combination of bird flu and significantly higher feed, fuel and labor costs are driving up prices.

 The price for a pound of chicken breast was $4.32 in January.
-That’s down slightly from last fall when the price peaked at $4.75, but it is up significantly from the year before when chicken breasts were selling for $3.73 per pound.
+That's down slightly from last fall when the price peaked at $4.75, but up significantly from $3.73 per pound the year before.

 The Bureau of Labor Statistics doesn't track retail turkey prices the same way as part of its inflation data, but the Agriculture Department says the wholesale price of turkey went from $1.29 per pound last January just before the bird flu outbreak began to $1.72 per pound last month.